daczarne/mosh_html_css/part_02/06_maintainable_css/README.md

 2. **Separate structure from skin**: rules that define the structure of a component (height, width, padding, margins, display, etc), should not be declared in the same rules that define the look of a component (color, background, fonts, etc).
 We can then apply multiple classes to elements when we want to use both rules.
 Use abstract names for classes.

 ## BEM

+BEM is a popular naming convention.
+It stands for **Block Element Modifier**.
+A block is any modular component of our web page.

+In BEM the name of the module and the name of the element are separated with two underscores.
+So, the class `card-header` becomes `card__header`.

+The names of the block and the name of the modifier are separated using double dashes, `--`.
+So, the class `card_popular` becomes `card--popular`.